Dak Prescott Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Discover player props odds, plays, and insights for Dak Prescott in his Week 18 contest with the Dallas Cowboys against the Philadelphia Eagles.

-Before Dak Prescott hits the field for Saturday's game, which starts at 8:15 PM ET on ESPN, here are some key facts and figures you should know ahead of placing a bet on his player prop bet markets.
-NFC East foes play in Week 18 when Prescott and the Dallas Cowboys (11-5) meet the Philadelphia Eagles (9-7) at Lincoln Financial Field.
+Bookmakers have listed plenty of player prop bet markets for Saturday's NFL action, including for Dak Prescott, who takes to the field at 8:15 PM ET broadcast on ESPN.
+NFC East opponents meet in Week 18 when Prescott and the Dallas Cowboys (11-5) hit the field against the Philadelphia Eagles (9-7) at Lincoln Financial Field in Philadelphia, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .